ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 #### Size of markers in cm:

 Measure the size of your printed markers in cm, and input the value here.
-Measure like this:
+Measure the white square, like this:

 #### Rotate camera 90°:

 This will flip the camera view 90°.
-This will enable you to stand closer to the camera, which is usefull if you dont have much space or you have a low resolution camera.
+This will enable you to stand closer to the camera, which is usefull if you dont have much space or you have a low resolution camera (640x480).
+If you use a PS eye, you should use this.

 #### Quad decimate:

 This is the quality setting.
 The value can either be 1, 1.5, 2, 3 or 4.
 The higher is this value, the faster will the tracking be, but the range will decrease.
-You should first try to run the program on 1, and then increase the value if the tracking is too slow.

-These were the settings important when setting up.
-I will explain the others later.
+It is dependant on the camera you use.
+In general, you will probably have to use 1 on 480p, 2 on 720p and 3 on 1080p.
+You can fine tune this parameter later based on the performance you are getting.
+(If you get high FPS, you can decrease it.
+If your trackers dont get detected well, increase it.)

+#### Number of values for smoothing:

+The algorithm uses a sliding window mean smoothing.
+This is the number of previous position values that will be used for the window.
+It ensures that tracking outliers are removed, but introduces some delay.
+5 seems to be the best balance between delay and performance.

+If you dont know what that means, just leave it at 5.

+#### Additional smoothing:

+While the sliding mean does some smoothing, it is usualy not enough to eliminate shaking.
+Aditional smoothing is done using a leaky integrator, with the formula: current_position = previous_position * value + tracked_position * (1-value).

+What this means is that the parameter is between 0 and 1, 0 meaning only using tracking data without smoothing and 1 meaning using only previous data.
+Decreasing this parameter will increase the speed, but also

 ### Calibrating the camera